alimness/sabbath-school-resources/src/en/aij/2025-00-bb-tg/part-01/01-the-potential/01-the-potential.md

 title: The Potential
 ---

-{"style":{"text": {"color": "#a65726", "align":"center", "size": "lg"}}}
+{"style": {"text": {"color": "#a65726", "size": "lg", "typeface": "BaskervilleBT-BoldItalic", "align":"center"}}}
-_Babies are extraordinary_.\
+Babies are extraordinary.\
-_We cannot underestimate what they’re capable of taking in and understanding in the first year of life._
+We cannot underestimate what they’re capable of taking in and understanding in the first year of life.

 Think about these amazing facts!

 + **When a mother is pregnant**, a baby’s brain and nervous system begin to develop around six weeks after conception.
 Miraculous!
 + **At birth a baby’s brain has 100 billion neurons**.
 This little brain is continuing to develop and is experiencing the fastest growth it will ever have.
 During this time they are forming more than 1 million neural (brain) connections every second and are hypersensitive to stimulation and nurturing care.
 A baby’s brain will double in size in the first year, and by the age of 3 it will have tripled in size—from 12.3 ounces (350 grams) to 42.3 ounces (1.2 kilograms), reaching 80 percent of its adult volume.